codatio/codat-docs/docs/lending/guides/loan-writeback/configure.md

 </Tabs>

 In response, you will receive account creation details which you can display to your customer.
-Just as you did with the `accountId`, store the `id` and use it as `lenderBankAccountId` in future transactions.
+Just as you did with the `borrowersBankAccount`, store the `lendersBankAccount` for use later on.

 ### Supplier